CallumLeach-Shell/Weather_api/README.md

 #### Required Arguments:
 * `output`: Takes an output type. `S` for search functionality and `D` for downloading from the database.
 * `data_directory`: This is hard coded to be a Azure file share location.
+* `to_process`: This is only required for processing, dont worry about it for the downloader.

 #### Optional Arguments:
 * `model`: Model names (you can specify multiple model names)